ombasaMukhwami/java-spark-week-three-ip/README.md

 ## author name
  - Ombasa Geoffrey Mukhwami
 ## description of project
- - This is a project to showcase the consepts learnt in java spark  week two of the course
+ - This is a project to showcase the consepts learnt in java spark  week three of the course
- - The aim of the project is to build an app that allows wild life tracking
+ - The aim of the project is to build an app that allows wild life tracking.

 ## project setup instructions
  - Clone the link and open in